Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 • Do you have any client testimonials?

-Most lawyers do not offer specific legal advice in an initial consultation, but s/he should explain the possible approaches to handling your case.
-S/he may also offer a general overview of the strategy s/he will follow.
+Most lawyers do not offer specific legal advice in an initial consultation, but they should explain the possible approaches to handling your case.
+They may also offer a general overview of the strategy they will follow.

 Related questions may include: